 5. Lock pick

-Unlike with wilderness survival situations, you will be able to find just about everything you need in an urban survival situation — the problem is simply accessing all of those supplies which are locked away in people’s homes!
+Unlike wilderness survival situations, you will be able to find just about everything you need in an urban survival situation — the problem is simply accessing all of those supplies that are locked away in people’s homes!

-I’m not encouraging people to loot, but looting is definitely better than starving to death.
+I’m not encouraging people to loot, but looting is better than starving to death.

-Survival Frog have a decent one and it comes with a see through lock for practicing.
+Survival Frog has a decent one, and it comes with a see-through lock for practicing.

 6. Water Purification Tablets

 Have a few water purification tablets in your urban survival kit.
 You can also use a small amount of bleach to purify water.
-Most homes have bleach, which is where the lock picking set comes in handy.
+Most homes have bleach, where the lock-picking set comes in handy.

 7. Permanent Marker or Crayon